-North American funds led regional inflows in 2019, adding 206t (US$10.1bn, 14.4% AUM) as growing geopolitical tensions and the first Federal Reserve rate cuts in a decade fuelled market uncertainty.
-European funds experienced inflows of 188t (US$8.8bn, 13.6%) driven primarily by UK-based funds, which added 91t (US$4.1bn, 14.5%) on the heels of ongoing Brexit concerns.
+North American funds led regional inflows in 2019, adding 206t (US$10.1bn, 14.4% AUM) as market uncertainty increased on the back of growing geopolitical tensions and the Federal reserve cut rates for the first time in ten years.
+European funds had inflows of 188t (US$8.8bn, 13.6%) driven primarily by UK-based funds, which added 91t (US$4.1bn, 14.5%) as Brexit concerns loomed large throughout the year.
 Asian funds finished the year relatively flat, losing 0.1t (US$12mn, 0.3%).
-Funds in other regions grew 16.3%, adding 6.3t and US$311mn, with most of the growth coming from Australian-listed funds.
+Funds in other regions grew 17.5%, adding 7.6t and US$370mn, with most of the growth coming from Australian-listed funds.

 Gold reached or was near all-time highs in every major G10 currency apart from the US dollar and Swiss franc.
 And gold’s US dollar price performance during 2019 (+18.4%, $1,515/oz) tracked three distinct timelines:

 - it remained relatively flat, near $1,300/oz, throughout May as the dollar strengthened and geopolitical concerns had yet to come to the forefront

 - it rallied strongly between early June and early September, reaching a multi-year high of US$1,546/oz, as the Fed shifted to cutting rates for the first time since the financial crisis and US/China trade tensions and Brexit concerns increased